-Countr y River basin Risk driver Potential impact Description of impact Timeframe Likelihood Magnitude of potential financial impact Response strategy Costs of response strategy Details of strategy and costs Canada Other: Atlantic Ocean Other: Physical - ice and icebergs Closure of operations The potential consequences of a severe weather or iceberg-related event to Husky's offshore operations include possible production disruptions, spills, asset damage and human impacts.
-While this is mitigated through the methods described below, financial implications of a severe event could be greater than \$10 million.
-Current-up to 1 year Unlikely High Other: Annual monitoring and management Medium Husky has an ice management program that includes ice surveillance aircraft.
+Country River basin Risk driver Potential impact Description of potential impact Timeframe Likelihood Magnitude of potential financial impact Response strategy Costs of response strategy Details of strategy and costs Canada Other: Atlantic Ocean Other: Physical - ice and icebergs Closure of operations The potential consequences of a severe weather or iceberg-related event to Husky's offshore operations include possible production disruptions, spills, asset damage and human impacts.
+While this is mitigated through the methods described below, financial implications of a severe event could be greater than \$10 million Current-up to 1 year Unlikely High Other: Annual monitoring and management Medium - \$1.6 million in 2016 Husky has an ice management program that includes ice surveillance aircraft.
 Regular surveillance flights commence in February and continue until the threat has abated.
 Husky employs support vessels to actively manage ice and icebergs.
 These vessels are equipped with tools including towing ropes and nets and water cannons.
-The Company maintains ad- hoc relationships with contractors, allowing the quick mobilization of additional resources.
-It spends an average of \$13.5 million per year on the ice management program.
+The Company maintains adhoc relationships with contractors, allowing the quick mobilization of additional resources.
+In 2016, 1.6 million Cdn was spent on ice management.
+103 icebergs were tracked; of those, 25 required management (a

-Country River basin Risk driver Potential impact Description of impact Timeframe Likelihood Magnitude of potential financial impact Response strategy Costs of response strategy Details of strategy and costs Canada Other: Saskatchewan: North Saskatchewan River Basin Regulatory- Mandatory water efficiency, conservation, recycling or process standards Higher operating costs Potential for increased water recycling requirement in Saskatchewan.
+Country River basin Risk driver Potential impact Description of potential impact Timeframe Likelihood Magnitude of potential financial impact Response strategy Costs of response strategy Details of strategy and costs total of 37 management operations).
+There was no downtime experienced for either the SeaRose FPSO or the Henry Goodrich related to risk mitigation due to ice during the 2016 season.
+Canada Other: Saskatchewan: North Saskatchewan River Basin Regulatory- Mandatory water efficiency, conservation, recycling or process standards Higher operating costs Potential for increased water recycling requirement in Saskatchewan.
 Unknown Unknown Medium- high Engagement with public policy makers Infrastructure investment Medium- high Preparing for possible changes to regulation by (1) engaging with regulators to anticipate planned changes; (2) evaluating water risk at the facility level for all of the heavy oil operations; (3) improved characterization of produced water and research of water recycling technology.

-United States of America Other: Maumee River Watershed Regulatory- Regulation of discharge quality/volumes leading to higher compliance costs Higher operating costs Increased regulatory requirements relating to discharge 1-3 years Probable Medium- high Infrastructure investment medium- high Evaluated additional water treatment infrastructure to ensure this risk is addressed through treatment and/or reduction of effluent streams.
+Country River basin Risk driver Potential impact Description of potential impact Timeframe Likelihood Magnitude of potential financial impact Response strategy Costs of response strategy Details of strategy and costs United States of America Other: Maumee River Watershed Regulatory- Regulation of discharge quality/volumes leading to higher compliance costs Higher operating costs Increased regulatory requirements relating to discharge 1-3 years Probable Medium- high Infrastructure investment medium- high Evaluated additional water treatment infrastructure to ensure this risk is addressed through treatment and/or reduction of effluent streams.
 Canada Other: Athabasca River Watershed Physical- Increased water scarcity Higher operating costs Potential for change by neighbouring operator to affect access to water at the Sunrise Energy Project.
-Unknown Unlikely High Engagement with other stakeholders in the river basin Engagement with suppliers Low Continue to engage with industry peers on plans, collaborate for mutual benefit
+Unknown Unlikely High Engagement with other stakeholders in the river basin Engagement with suppliers Low Continue to engage with industry peers on plans, collaborate for mutual benefit Canada Other: multiple watershed in western canada Physical- Pollution of water source Fines/ penalties The potential consequence of a pipeline spill into a large waterbody: significant environmental response, potential disruptions to production, regulatory fines, litigation >6 years Unlikely High Infrastructure maintenance Greater due diligence Promote best practice and awareness Low to medium The Company is reviewing its pipeline maintenance, monitoring, and best practices, particularly as they relate to water bodies.

-W3.2f

-Please choose the option that best explains why you do not consider your organization to be exposed to water risks in your supply chain that could generate a substantive change in your business, operations, revenue or expenditure
+W3.2f Please choose the option that best explains why you do not consider your organization to be exposed to water risks in your supply chain that could generate a substantive change in your business, operations, revenue or expenditure